Higher Than Heaven

-Higher Than Heaven is the fifth studio album by English singer-songwriter Ellie Goulding, released on 7 April 2023 by Polydor Records.
-It marks her first album in three years, since Brightest Blue (2020).
-The record was preceded by the singles "Easy Lover", "Let It Die", "Like a Saviour" and "By the End of the Night".
+Higher Than Heaven is the fifth studio album by English singer-songwriter Ellie Goulding.
+It was released on 7 April 2023, through Polydor Records, serving as a follow-up to her fourth studio album, Brightest Blue (2020).
+Written largely in response to the COVID-19 pandemic, Goulding deliberately shifted the album's focus away from the deep introspection of its predecessor, describing it as her "least personal album" to date in favour of escapism and pure thrills.
+The album spawned four singles: "Easy Lover" featuring Big Sean, "Let It Die", "Like a Saviour", and "By the End of the Night".